macoyo2/Toronto-Daily-Shelter-Occupancy/README.md

 Contents
   * R scrips can be found in /scripts
   * R markdown, references, and the final pdf can be found in /outputs/paper
-  * Csv file of raw data and literatures can be found in /inputs
+  * CSV file of raw data and literatures can be found in /inputs